inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ## Switch from pipenv to uv — optional but recommended

-Although not strictly necessary for this upgrade, we highly encourage you to switch to [uv](https://docs.astral.sh/uv/) from [pipenv](https://pipenv.pypa.io/) for your Python package and project manager.
+Although not strictly necessary for this upgrade, we highly encourage you to switch to [uv](https://docs.astral.sh/uv/) from [pipenv](https://pipenv.pypa.io/) for your Python package and project manager, for improvements in speed, ergonomics, and [security](https://docs.astral.sh/uv/concepts/resolution/#dependency-cooldowns).
 Future releases will only document steps using `uv` commands and may remove support for `pipenv`.

 TODO: Insert link to uv upgrade documentation from https://github.com/inveniosoftware/docs-invenio-rdm/pull/843